mehulagg/gitlab/doc/ci/examples/authenticating-with-hashicorp-vault/index.md

 ```

 NOTE:
-If you're following along with a HashiCorp Cloud Platform provided Vault instance,
+If you're using a Vault instance provided by HashiCorp Cloud Platform,
-you will also need to export the `VAULT_NAMESPACE` variable.
-The default namespace is `admin`.
+you need to export the `VAULT_NAMESPACE` variable.
+Its default value is `admin`.

 ![read_secrets staging](img/vault-read-secrets-staging.png)